Self-regulating jets during the Common Envelope phase: Self-regulating jets from Compact Objects

 \subsection{{\bf Setup verification}}

-In order to verify that the initial setup was correct and that no numerical artifacts were present, we first confirmed that without a jet, the system would reach the quasi-steady-state, wind-accretion solution obtained by Bondi, Hoyle, \& Littleton (BHL) \citep{bh44, hl39}.
-Regardless of the mass of the CO, the mass accretion rate at $r_{\rm{in}}$ ($\dot{M}_{\rm CO}$) stabilizes for times larger than $t_{\rm BHL}=2\times10^5$~s (as can be seen in Figure~\ref{fig3} for the cases where $\eta=0$, i.e., when no jet is launched).
-At $t>t_{\rm BHL}$, due to the gravitational pull of the CO, the wind material forms a dense elongated bulge (``the BHL bulge'') along the equatorial plane and towards the back of the CO (with respect to the direction of the incoming wind).
-As \citet{mmlcdc17} found, the BHL bulge has a mean density of order $\sim10^{-5}$~g~cm$^{-3}$, at $t_{{\rm{BHL}}}$ it surrounds the CO completely and its mayor axis reaches $x \simeq 3 \times 10^{12}$~cm.
+In order to verify that the initial setup was correct and that no numerical artifacts were present, we first confirmed that without a jet the system would reach the quasi-steady wind-accretion solution obtained by Bondi, Hoyle, \& Littleton \citep[BHL,][]{hl39, bh44}.
+Regardless of the mass of the CO, the $\dot{M}_{\rm CO}$ stabilizes for times larger than $t_{\rm{0}}$=2$\times10^5$~s (as can be seen in Figure~\ref{fig4} for the cases with $\eta \leq 0.001$).
+At t>$t_{\rm{0}}$, due to the gravitational pull of the CO, the wind material forms a dense elongated bulge (``the BHL bulge'') along the equatorial plane and towards the back of the CO (with respect to the direction of the incoming wind).
+As \citealt{mmlcdc17} found, the BHL bulge has density values $>10^{-6}$~g~cm$^{-3}$ (with a mean density of order $\sim10^{-5}$~g~cm$^{-3}$), which by t>$t_{\rm{0}}$ completely surrounds the CO.

-The accretion rates we obtained are smaller than $\dot{M}_{\rm BHL}$, $\dot{M}_{\rm CO}\approx 0.2 \dot{M}_{\rm BHL}$.
-This is due to the presence of a density gradient in the red giant (RG), with which the assumptions of the BHL formalism are violated \citep{edgar04}.
-It is also consistent with the rates obtained by previous groups which have studied the CE evolution \citep{ricker08, ricker12, macleod15, macleod17, chamandy18}, as well as with the numerical study of \citet{beckmann18} were the accretion rate of an adiabatic BHL flow onto a BH are well below the analytic BHL solution.
+The obtained mass accretion rates are smaller than $\dot{M}_{\rm BHL}$ by an $\sim$order of magnitude ($\dot{M}_{\rm CO}\sim 0.1 \dot{M}_{\rm BHL}$).
+This is due to the density gradient of the RG, and with which, the assumptions of the BHL solution are violated \citep{edgar04}.
+The $\dot{M}_{\rm CO}$ is also broadly consistent with the rates obtained by previous groups which have studied the CE evolution \citep{ricker08, ricker12, macleod15, macleod17, chamandy18}, as well as with the numerical study of \citealt{beckmann18} were the accretion rate of an adiabatic BHL flow onto a BH are well below the analytic BHL solution.